youwanM/StrokeSegLab/USER_GUIDE.md

 When opening the application, a pop-up window appears on the main screen :
 > This application is for research purpose only !

-You cannot use the application until you close this message by clicking "OK" or the close button
+You cannot use the application until you close this message by clicking "OK" or the close button.
+If you don’t want to see the message again, you can check the “Do not show again” option.
+If later you want to see it at startup, there is a “Restore warning window” option in the Options menu.

 ### Main Window
 The main window is composed of a menu bar and, below it, a large frame containing several fields.